Fryy55/fryy_55-pack/README.md

 This project is distributed under the **MIT license**.

-See `LICENSE` for permission, conditions and limitations.
+See `LICENSE` for permissions, conditions and limitations.